 Notes For Gluten-Free Dining in Waikiki

-- For the safest experience for Celiac-friendly dining, call the restaurant ahead of time and tell them about your allergy after you make a reservation.
+- For the safest experience for Celiac-friendly dining, call the restaurant ahead of time and tell them about your allergy when you make a reservation.
 This way, they will assign you a waiter who knows what they’re talking about.

 - You can also always ask to review the gluten-free menu options when making a reservation over the phone.
 In my experience, every one of these restaurants is lovely and accommodating to all allergies.

-- If you are ordering gluten free items at the same time as other dishes containing gluten (for example, if certain family members can’t have gluten but others can), ask the kitchen to prepare the gluten-free items first.
-This decreases the risk for cross contamination.
+- If you are ordering gluten-free items at the same time as other dishes containing gluten (for example, if certain family members can’t have gluten but others can), ask the kitchen to prepare the gluten-free items first.
+This decreases the risk for cross-contamination.

-Related: This amazing Gluten-Free Vegan Olive Oil Quick Bread is one of our most famous gluten-free recipes of all time!
+Also: This amazing Gluten-Free Vegan Olive Oil Quick Bread is one of our most famous gluten-free recipes of all time!
 (It’s so good.)